IanFinlayson/exploring-cs/chapter04.md

 ```

 Here Python will be confused because it doesn't know what to do with
 the second message.
 Is it part of the if block or not?
+Python will
+give us an error in cases like this, and we won't be able to run the
+code until we fix the indentation.

 4.4 Comparisons
 ---------------